bitmakerlabs/wdi-october-2017/34-uploading-files-sending-email/README.md

-# Uploading files and sending email
+# Environments, Emails, and more about using Gems
-In this lecture, we'll be looking at how to upload files to our web apps and how to send email from your Rails app.
-We'll also talk about keeping your secret data safe and how to evaluate gems.
+In this lecture, we'll be looking at how to send email from your Rails apps.
+We will also return to the topic of "environments", talk about how to evaluate a gem before deciding to include it in your project, and when it's appropriate to consider looking for a gem in the first place.
+Finally, we will spend some time talking about what's involved in the process of uploading files to web apps.

 ## Agenda

   1. Configuration management (aka keeping your secrets secret)
   2. Evaluating a gem
-  3. A little bit about how email works
+  3. Environments
-  4. How to send emails through your Rails apps
+  4. A little bit about how email works
-  5. What's involved in uploading files
+  5. How to send emails through your Rails apps
-  6. How to upload files to your Rails apps
+  6. What's involved in uploading files

 ## ActionMailer
 - This is how we send mail through our Rails app